kmlawson/rethinking-the-world-in-east-asia-mo3354/assignments.md

 ## Prospectus and Annotated Bibliography

 The prospectus (500-800 words) and annotated bibliography (no set word count) are worth 10% of your overall grade.
 It is designed to give you an opportunity to demonstrate your research in progress.
 It does not need to represent the final choice of topic, but please get your tutor's approval on any major shifts in your essay topic after you submit the prospectus.
+Note that 500 words is sufficient and all that is required, but I will accept up to 800 words as the upper limit.

 **Prospectus** A prospectus summarises the argument you plan to make in the coming long essay, or are exploring at the moment for your longer essay, but also says something about the sources you will use and approach you will take.
 Look to article, dissertation, and book abstracts as the model for this assignment.
 Write the prospectus as if the long essay is already written and complete and you are merely summarizing what it has accomplished.
 You can find these abstracts for academic presentations, for example, on the websites of annual conferences such as the AAS (Association of Asian Studies) meeting or countless other conferences.
 Article abstracts, another possible model, are found at the beginning of articles of many journal articles.
 This is an excellent opportunity to test some early ideas you have, or give me an indication of where you are going with your thinking.
 Due to the very short nature of this assignment, state your topic clearly along with a prospective argument for your essay, then write in a bit more detail about in greater depth discussing how you will use certain sources, what new approach you will take or what existing approaches you are hoping to contest.
 This exercise can be very helpful to you in processing your thinking about the long essay, and giving me an opportunity to offer feedback along the way.
 Even if you are still at a relatively early stage in your research, write confidently about a topic and argument even if you are not sure if you will actually able to follow through in the final essay or suspect you may have to change topics.
 Write to a reader of a publication, as if you are proposing a talk at a conference or providing an abstract to accompany an article submission, not to me as your only reader.

-Things to include in the prospectus:
+Things to consider including in the prospectus:

 * Don't forget to give your project a meaningful title suggestive of the argument you will make.
 - What is your provisional argument?